Ungeziefi/Subnautica-Mods/Fixes/Fixes.md

 - Stalkers now drop whatever they are holding in their jaws when attacked.
 - When you damage a creature with a knife, two instances of the damage particle effect spawn.
 - The creature decoy works only for Leviathans.
 Now it works for every predator.
-- The Creepvine seed light is now removed after you pick all seeds from a creepvine.
+- The Creepvine seed light updates according to the remaining seeds.
 - The brain coral, planter, tiger plant, lantern fruit tree, and Bulbo tree can't be moved with the propulsion or repulsion cannon.
 - The drill arm sound effect stops when it is working but not hitting anything.
 - When you save the game while taking poison damage, your health does not restore after reloading.